-Additional SCAs can be included as part of the procurement process for consultants or contractors or for the procurement of specialist contractors supplying, or with access to, sensitive assets.
+Additional SCAs can be included as part of the procurement process for consultants or contractors or for the procurement of specialist contractors supplying sensitive assets, for example assets which provide physical security.

-Interim SCAs can be undertaken if there is concern or awareness that the nature of the threats or vulnerabilities has altered since the last SCA was undertaken.
+Interim SCAs can be undertaken if there is concern or awareness that the nature of the threats or vulnerabilities have altered since the last SCA was undertaken.
 Under these circumstances, the list of documentation that would be provided for the next SCA stage due should be provided.